Organizational Excellence

 More information on this survey is available in the 5/23/23 Board Item.

-The County Administrator’s Office plans to conduct a community survey every two years moving forward.
+The County Administrator’s Office plans to conduct additional community surveys in subsequent years.
 This initial survey will provide baseline data that may be used to evaluate trends in future years.

 Key milestone update (include relevant metrics, if applicable)